-Stand-alone inverters with an AC input port for charging from a generator or AC source that are compliant with AS/NZS 4777.2:2020 appendix M shall be approved by Western Power before connection to the grid.
+An embedded generator, which is an IES, that provides an Independent supply shall be approved by Western Power before connection to the grid.
 These shall prevent export from any energy source through the AC input port of the inverter that connects to the Western Power grid side of the User electrical installation.
 The AC input port shall be limited in the maximum load that the inverter can draw from the grid for charging batteries and supply down-stream load to less than 7kVA.